 This document provides details of the 15 year Landscape Management Plan for the proposed lodge development at the Old Ironworks site in Millom.
-The development site is circa 2.1ha in size and the proposals comprise 17no rotunda lodges, 11no caravan plots (for 6no classic Airstream caravans and 5no Romany caravans), associated kitchen and toilet/shower facilities and a proprietors lodge, set within an open, former industrial site on the edge of the Duddon Estuary.
+The development site is circa 2.1ha in size and the proposals comprise 14no rotunda lodges, 21no caravan plots (for 10no classic Airstream caravans and 11no Vardos), associated kitchen and toilet/shower facilities and a proprietor's lodge, set within an open, former industrial site on the edge of the Duddon Estuary.